The 75th Eastern Snow Conference,

 Students are encouraged to enter the ESC Student Paper Competitions.
 The winner of the best submitted student paper will receive the Wiesnet Medal, a $750 prize.
-The Campbell Scientific Canada Award of $500 will be awarded to a Canadian Student submitting a paper demonstrating the most innovative use of technology in the gathering of data.
+The Campbell Scientific Canada Award of $500 can be awarded to the Canadian student who submitted the paper demonstrating the most innovative use of technology in the gathering of data.
 In addition, the David Hewitt Miller Student Poster Award of $100 will be awarded to the best student poster.

 Dr. Barton Forman

-All submitted papers will be published in the ESC Proceedings; please consult the ESC website for details on submission.
+All papers will be published in the ESC Proceedings; please consult the ESC web site for details on submission.

 Students: As an alternative to the traditional oral or poster presentation we are entertaining the possibility of the Science Slam format for communicating your science.
 Though rare in the USA (Scienceslam.net, USA soon.) it is an interesting way to communicate.
 Interested students should contact the Program Chairman to discuss the possibility.